How to recycle your computer equipment?

 In order for the waste of some to serve others, the circular economy is the most interesting solution to adopt.
 A true alternative model, this scheme allows to reduce the impact on the environment at all levels since it is a system of exchange between different partners.

-This is the model on which Rzilient and its partners are basing their efforts to create a circular and committed digital environment.
-Thanks to these collaborations, the challenge is to eliminate the waste emitted by this sector in the long term.
+This is the model on which rzilient and its partners base their efforts to create a committed, circular digital industry.
+Thanks to these collaborations, the challenge is to eliminate the waste emitted by this sector over the long term.

 E-waste and old IT equipment raise many issues in relation to climate change.
 With the ever-increasing use of IT tools, it is important to realize that recycling is not always the best way to reduce our digital carbon footprint.